-This curry chicken salad is made with Greek yogurt instead of mayonnaise for a lighter version of your typical chicken salad.
-It is super easy to make and is healthy lunch packed with protein to keep you full and satisfied the rest of the day.
-My husband works long hours so it’s really important for him to have a good lunch to keep him full and focused.
-This chicken salad is perfect for that.
-It is filling and delicious and it doesn’t make you feel bogged down and tired after eating it.
+This curry chicken salad is made with Greek yogurt instead of mayonnaise for a lighter version of your average chicken salad.
+It is a super easy and healthy lunch packed with protein.
+My husband works long hours so it’s really important for him to have a good lunch that is healthy and filling.
+This is one of his favorites to take for lunch.

 The best part is you can get creative with how you prepare it so it never gets boring.
 Pile it up over a bed of lettuce, scoop it with cucumbers, peppers or crackers, stuff it into some gluten-free (or not) pita, or maybe wrap it up in a crisp lettuce wrap.
 The possibilities are endless!